VCUWrightCenter/TopExApp/docs/tutorial_tweets.md

 <img src="https://octodex.github.com/images/yaktocat.png" alt="Image of Yaktocat" width="200"/>

-You can also upload a background corpus and a stopwords file from this tab.
-We will use these features later in the tutorial.
+You can also upload an expansion corpus from this tab, but we will use this feature later in the tutorial.

 ### Clustering Sentences